Aorpe/SQL_projects/README.md

 ### Goal
 The goal of this project is to perform an exploratory analysis on a dataset by:
-- Summarizing the data using descriptive statistics
-- Visualizing data distributions and relationships
 - Identifying patterns and trends

 ### Files